dvsdimas/crypto-execution/README.md

 So it is just execution and the logic for initiation the trade, choosing a sourse for trade, instrument, amount and price are out of the project.

+# Structure

+Logically it consist with two components: Execution Module (EM) and Exchange connectors (EC).

+Execution Module (EM) provide REST API for trading.
+It just save command in DB and by request can provide information about the state of execution.

+Exchange connectors (EC) incapsulate all logic for communicating with a dedicated provider, e.g. Binance or Kraken, etc.

+This trivial solution allows to make real cheap configuration just for start and make quite tricky configuration for handling really big load with sharding in DB and in other components.

 # execution REST API